WooCommerce Wholesale Prices Plugin Review – Can It Help When Doing Business With B2B / Wholesale & Trade Customers?

 The problem with WooCommerce for wholesale stores is that its standard layouts are very retail-centric.
 By this, I mean that products are normally listed with large images and very basic information that is perfect for retail stores, but less user-friendly for wholesale customers.
 Wholesale users already know which products they need, so they like to view everything in a compact list similar to an online order form.

 They might want to see extra technical information about each product, without clicking through lots of pages.
 They want to tick the products they want and instantly add them to the cart.

 You can achieve this by combining WooCommerce Wholesale Pricing with WooCommerce Product Table.
 This plugin lists products in a wholesale-friendly layout with more products per page, extra product data, and multi-select checkboxes for quicker ordering.
-The correct wholesale prices will appear in the table, so together these plugins provide a more complete solution for a wholesale store.
+The correct wholesale prices will appear on the table, so together these plugins provide a complete solution for a wholesale store.

 For $21.00 It’s A Steal

 Adding wholesale functionality to your WordPress + WooCommerce powered store for $21.00 is surely in my eyes at least a no-brainer.
 What would I have liked to have seen?
-Well it would have been nice to have dynamic pricing thrown in with discounts on a per quantity break purely for wholesalers, that and the ability to display the discounts ‘ONLY’ to the wholesale customers.
-However I fear this would have bumped up the price, mind you still would have bought it anyway!
+Well, it would have been nice to have dynamic pricing thrown in with discounts on a per quantity break purely for wholesalers, that and the ability to display the discounts ‘ONLY’ to the wholesale customers.
+However, I fear this would have bumped up the price, mind you still would have bought it anyway!